How Plot2Data Works

 Extracted data is displayed as an interactive table organized by data series.
 Each series includes its name and all associated data points with their X and Y values.
 You can copy the data to your clipboard with one click, or export it as a CSV file for use in Excel, Google Sheets, Python, R, MATLAB, or any other data analysis tool.

-Plot2Data supports a comprehensive range of chart types commonly found in academic papers, reports, and presentations:
+Plot2Data supports a comprehensive range of graph types commonly found in academic papers, reports, and presentations:

 See detailed examples with sample extracted data on our use cases page.